 What problem did you select and why did you select it?

+On a global scale, approximately 1.35 million people die annually as a result of motor vehicle collisions.
+Road traffic injuries are the leading cause of death among people ages 5-29.
+In the United States there were more than 33,244 fatal motor vehicle collisions.
+Anyone who has been involved i n a motor vehicle collision understands that collisions seemingly occur at random, without warning, and are often physically, emotionally, and financially scarring.

 The National Highway Traffic Safety Administration (NHTSA) found that 18.9 percent of fatal crashes involved rollover events in 2014.
 Rollover events happened in various types of crashes, such as single-vehicle crashes and multi-vehicle crashes.
 This project will only focus on the rollover events in fatal single-vehicle crashes.

 The purpose of this project is to study how to reduce the likelihood of rollover events in fatal single-vehicle crashes.